Momo-72/Dynamic-Core-Satellite-Modelling-with-Hybrid-PCA-Based-Statistical-Arbitrage-Strategies/README.md

 - **Enhanced Error Handling**: Improve Kalman filter robustness to avoid fallback inconsistencies.
 - **Drawdown Tracking**: Monitor global portfolio drawdown separately from per-trade PnL.
 - **Correlation-Aware Position Sizing**: Incorporate risk parity or covariance-based scaling.
 - **Transaction Cost Modeling**: Explicitly account for fees, slippage, and liquidity constraints.
-- **Out-of-Sample Validation**: Use walk-forward testing to mitigate overfitting and data snooping.
+- **Improvement of Hyperparameters**: By introducing both an in-sample and out-of-sample dataset, hyperparameters can be optimized to improve results.